Turn your child’s weaknesses into strengths

 Quadratic Equations and Nature of Roots

-In Secondary 3 E Maths, we learnt that in order to solve a quadratic equation in the form \(ax^2+bx+c=0\), we can use the quadratic formula:
+In Secondary 3 E Maths, we learn that in order to solve a quadratic equation in the form \(ax^2+bx+c=0\), we can use the quadratic formula:

-This formula has a few interesting symbols that affect the number of solutions we can get from a quadratic equation, which we call roots.
+This formula has a few interesting symbols that affect the number of solutions, also called "roots", which we can get from a quadratic equation.
 In this article, we’ll go through how to find and describe the nature of the roots of a quadratic equation.

 The most prominent symbol in the formula is the square root.
-As we should have learnt by now, we can’t square root a negative number.
-Thus, the key part of the formula that determines how many real roots we can get is the expression inside the square root, \(b^2-4ac\).
-We call this expression the discriminant of the quadratic equation.
-There are three different cases which correspond to the three different natures of roots:
+We cannot obtain a real number by square-rooting a negative number.
+Thus, the key part of the formula that determines how many real roots we can get is the expression within the square root, \(b^2-4ac\).
+We call this expression the discriminant, \(D\), of the quadratic equation.
+There are three different cases for the three different natures of roots:

 A positive discriminant, \(D\), means that \(\sqrt{D}\) is a positive real number.

-Take note that in this case, the number of roots is still considered as two, just that the two roots are the same.
+Take note that, in this case, the number of roots is still considered as two, both of which are equal.

 Resources - Academic Topics